 In short NPIP stands for National Poultry Improvement Plan.
 The NPIP is a voluntary program overseen by the United States of Agriculture (USDA) and managed by each state.

-The program monitors flocks and hatcheries for a variety of serious diseases that can devastate chicken populations and create serious problems for the poultry industry or backyard chicken enthusiasts.
+The program monitors flocks and hatcheries for a variety of serious diseases that can devastate chicken populations, creating serious problems for the poultry industry or backyard chicken enthusiasts.

 The NPIP program was first established in 1935 as a way to eliminate Pullorum, a disease that devastated the poultry industry in the late 1920’s.
 The program was later refined to include backyard chicken keepers and test for other serious diseases such as Salmonella Pullorum, Salmonella Gallinarum, Salmonella Enteritidis, Mycoplasma Gallisepticum, Mycoplasma Synaviae, Mycoplasma Meleagridis and in 2006 Avian Influenza

-NPIP Certified hatcheries adhere to a set of established standards that ensure that the birds they sale are free from diseases listed above.
-Testing involves taking blood samples from their flocks, swabs from their birds throats, adhering to sanitation and biosecurity procedures.
+NPIP Certified hatcheries adhere to a set of established standards that ensure that the birds sold are free from diseases listed above.
+Testing involves taking blood samples from their flocks, swabs from their bird’s throats, adhering to sanitation and biosecurity procedures.

-Hatcheries are required to test their flocks for the diseases included in the certification set out by the USDA.
-Testing procedures can vary from state to state but most require a testing for Avian Influenza (AI) and various forms of Salmonella.
-Typically a cross selection of 300 birds will be tested.
-If a hatchery has less than 300 birds than every single bird is then tested and must re-test annually to keep their certification up to date.
+Hatcheries are required to test their flocks for the diseases, included in the certification set out by the USDA.
+Testing procedures can vary from state to state, most require testing for Avian Influenza (AI) and various forms of Salmonella.
+Typically, a cross selection of 300 birds will be tested.
+If a hatchery has less than 300 birds, than every single bird is then tested.
+Hatcheries must re-test annually to keep their certification up to date.

 So what does this mean for the backyard flock owner?

-As a backyard chicken keeper, if you plan on breeding or selling chicks or chickens it is a good idea to get your flock NPIP Certified.
-Not only are you ensured that your flock is healthy and that you are selling healthy birds but it offers you a hedge of protection should the birds you sold be reported sick.
-If there is an investigation into the origin of the birds sold you will have a hedge of protection in that your flock is NPIP Certified.
+As a backyard chicken keeper, if you plan on breeding, selling chicks or chickens it is a good idea to get your flock NPIP Certified.
+Not only are you ensured that your flock is healthy and selling healthy birds, but it offers you a hedge of protection should the birds you sold be reported sick.
+If there is an investigation into the origin of the birds sold, you will have a hedge of protection proving that your flock is NPIP Certified.
 That’s not to say that just because a source is NPIP Certified that birds cannot get sick.
-It will reveal in the event of an investigation that your flock is healthy and gets routine health inspections that is documented by your State Veterinarian.
+It will reveal in the event of an investigation that your flock is healthy and gets routine health inspections documented by your State Veterinarian.

-It also give you a peace of mind as well.
+It also gives you a peace of mind as well.
 For example, if there is an outbreak of AI in your area, a State Veterinarian will be dispatched to your home to test your birds for AI.
-Since your property is cataloged in your county offices that you have chickens you will literally get a knock at your door requesting to test your flock.
-Some people find this comforting, others find it intrusive.
 Some feel that registering your flock and having them NPIP Certified relinquishes too much control to “Big Brother”.
-This is where the individual keepers preference comes into play.
+This is where the individual keeper’s preference comes into play.
 I personally have my flock NPIP Certified.
 Not only do I find it comforting that should AI be detected in my area, the USDA would be on it testing my birds.
-But if I sale any chicks or adult laying hens I am confident that I am selling healthy birds and have the certification to back it up.
+But if I sell any chicks or adult laying hens, I am confident that I am selling healthy birds and have the certification to back it up.